Last Updated on March 16, 2022 by

 The other way a goal can be scored in AFL is by directly kicking or carrying the ball between goalposts but this isn’t as common a practice as in Rugby and so carries no value, but what it does accomplish is getting you a lot closer towards another point-scoring opportunity.
 This kind of goal-scoring approach is referred to as a conversion in Aussie Rules Football because it converts how you might have otherwise scored or failed on that given kick had it been made differently.

 The kicking team gets 1 point if the ball goes through the outer posts.
 We call this a “behind.”
 If the ball goes through the inner goalposts, that’s called a “goal” and the kicking team gets 6 points.
-These posts are not of comparable size, so it is common for AFL clubs to install only Australian-made goalposts which are suited for this specific sport.
+These posts are not of comparable size, so it is common for AFL clubs to install only Australian-made goalposts that are suited for this specific sport.
 They don’t make much sense if you try to use your American ones instead LOL!

 The Rules: Passing And Tackling